-- Professional Leadership Development: The program imbeds a "train-the-trainers" leadership component enabling you to be recognized by your organization as a "transition leader" with respect to evidenced practices, programming and service delivery within K-12 education. employment and community settings.
+Using a “train-the-trainers” leadership component enables you to be recognized by your organization as a “transition leader” with respect to best practices, programming and service standards within the industry.

-- Scholar-Practitioner Faculty: Learning experiences and 1:1 mentorship from faculty who are current in the field and bring a diversity of professional experiences from the K-12 and adult service systems.
+Receive 1:1 mentorship and course delivery from leading faculty in the field that bring diverse professional experiences in the K-12 and adult service systems.

 The following requirements must be fulfilled: 30 credits in required courses and successful completion of a comprehensive examination.

 Course List Code Title Required SPED 6210 Universal Design for Learning and Assessment SPED 6214 Applied Research in Secondary Transition Practices SPED 6222 Leadership in Disability Public Policy SPED 6230 Person-Centered Assessment Practices (taken for 3 credits) SPED 6231 Evidence-Based Instructional Practices in Secondary Transition SPED 6233 Culturally Responsive Curriculum in Special Education SPED 6235 Person-Centered Career Development Practices and Outcomes SPED 6236 Foundations of Transition Discoveries Youth Driven Practice SPED 6255 Collaboration with Diverse Youth, Families, and Stakeholders SPED 6995 Secondary Transition Leadership Internship Comprehensive examination Successful completion of a comprehensive examination is required of all students.

 Join our program and be the driving force behind positive change in the lives of transitioning youth, their families, and the broader community.